 Book-printing produced in-house.

-What made this one quite interesting was the investigation of ‘book as object.’
-A special edition of 50 were produced in collaboration with artist Manon Bellet to produce a scent that would attempt to capture the essence of New Orleans from this book’s perspective.
-The book would have the smell of sitting water and dirt after a heavy rainstorm—a decay of sorts, emblematic of New Orleans itself, in its founding and currently.
+What makes this edition so special is the collaboration with artist Manon Bellet to produce an olfactory scent that would attempt to capture the rotting essence of New Orleans from this book’s perspective.
+The book is sealed, containing the smell of sitting water and dirt after a heavy rainstorm—a decay of sorts, emblematic of New Orleans itself, in its founding and current stasis.